MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **message_id** - server message id targeted for action, or comma-separated list if more than one item was in action.

 - **message_type** - indicates what type of message type the action was taken on** - group or other

+- **number_selected** - the number of items the user selected on the message list and took action on during multiple selection mode.

 - **origin** - source of action, i.e. cell swipe, zero-query, deep link, email view, email list, etc.